Hierarchically Composing Level Generators for the Creation of Complex Structures: Hierarchically Composing Level Generators

-Firstly, we train each component separately, using some objective function that describes a feasible individual.
+Having presented the workings of \mcc, we next describe a concrete approach that uses \pcgnn to train the low-level generators.
+First we train each component separately, using some objective function that describes a feasible individual.
 Once each of these generators has been trained, we can compose them together, needing only to specify which tiles map to which generators.
 This has multiple benefits; for instance, we can train and design multiple generators in parallel, obtaining a repertoire of components that can be composed later on.
-The approach is also modular, so we could leverage the same generator for different purposes (e.g. a house could be used in many different scenarios).
+The approach is also modular, so we could leverage the same generator for different purposes (e.g., a house could be used in many different scenarios).

 Additionally, we can also train generators faster in this factored way compared to training one monolithic generator.
-Say we want to build an $n \times n$ level, consisting of some high-level structure (e.g. an abstract map consisting of single-tile houses and roads) and low-level components (e.g. a generated house).
+Consider building an $n \times n$ level that consists of some high-level structure (e.g., an abstract map consisting of single-tile houses and roads) and low-level components (e.g., a generated house).
 Let us compose the $n\times n$ level out of a high-level structure of size $\sqrt{n} \times \sqrt{n}$ and low-level components of size $\sqrt{n} \times \sqrt{n}$.
 Now, during training, the flat method must generate levels of size $n \times n$.
 For the composed method, however, we have two separate training procedures, each generating levels of size $\sqrt{n} \times \sqrt{n}$.
 Thus, the overall time complexity\footnote{We omit factors such as the population size and the number of generations as they are kept constant for both approaches.} of training the flat method would be $O((n \times n)) = O(n^2)$, whereas the composed method would be $O(2(\sqrt{n} \times \sqrt{n})) = O(n)$.
-For large levels, this speedup in training time can be quite impactful.
-During inference, however, each method generates the same amount of tiles.
+For large levels, this speedup in training time can be quite significant.
+Note that during inference, however, each method generates the same amount of tiles.